diego-rojo-lenio/slate/source/index.html.md

 ---
-title: API Reference
+title: My Lenio Custom App API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - code

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>